 What are the Alternatives?

-If you’re under 26, one option is to stay on your parents’ health insurance plan until age 26.6 Additionally, if your school offers student health plans, that may offer another way to get low-cost coverage.
+If you’re under 26, one option is to stay on your parents’ health insurance plan until age 26.6 Also check out whether your school offers student health plans.

-Another popular option is faith-based healthcare.7 These organizations charge a monthly payment and promise to pay your bills when you submit them.
-However, this isn’t true insurance.
+For everyone else, you can look at faith-based healthcare.7 These organizations charge a monthly payment, and promise to pay your bills when you submit them.
+However, this isn’t true insurance, As sharing health-care costs take off, states warn: it isn’t insurance.
 Instead, your monthly fee goes into a big pot, and bills are paid out of that pot.
 There is no legal way to force a healthshare ministry to pay your bill.

 Is Catastrophic Health Insurance Right for You?

-Be sure to have enough money saved up to cover out-of-pocket expenses since you’ll have a higher deductible.
+Just be sure to have enough money to cover out-of-pocket expenses until you hit that $8,150 deductible.
 Run the numbers to see if this plan makes sense for you.
-Double-check that you don’t qualify for the health plan tax credit before moving forward.
+Double-check that you don’t qualify for a premium tax credit on a comprehensive plan before moving forward.
 If you don’t qualify for the tax credit, and if you need coverage, a catastrophic plan might be the right move.